-A step forward in the treatment of chronic urticariaMarch 20th, 2013 in Diseases, Conditions, Syndromes /
+A step forward in the treatment of chronic urticariaMarch 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 An international study involving dermatologists from the Hospital del Mar and Spanish subjects has concluded that a drug normally used to treat severe bronchial asthma caused by allergies (Omalizumab) rapidly eliminates the symptoms of spontaneous chronic urticaria, a development that it is expected will significantly improve the quality of life of chronic urticaria sufferers.

 Spontaneous chronic urticaria, one of the most common skin diseases, consists of an abrupt reaction that results in hives or stains of different shapes and sizes on the surface of the skin that grow and produce a very intense itch.
 Sufferers can develop dozens of hives each day for months or years.
 When the condition persists for more than 6 weeks, it is referred to as chronic urticaria and can last between approximately 5 and 10 years, adversely affecting the quality of life of the sufferer in both physical and emotional terms.

 Approximately 50% of urticaria patients do not respond to treatment with standard doses of non-sedative antihistamines, and require a heavier dose of antihistamines.
 Some people even require immunosupressors, such as corticoids and cyclosporine A, to control the condition.
 These immunosupressors have significant side effects.